MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/supported-features-codespaces.md

 * .NET Core and ASP.NET Core projects
 * C++ console apps - CMake and vcxproj supported
 * C++ apps that target Linux - Mostly supported for non-GUI.
 Ability to install and provision WSL, platform-specific intellisense, and build.
-* Project file editing - mostly supported.
+* Project file editing - Mostly supported.
 Missing some completion, syntax highlighting, and advanced editing features.
 * GitHub accounts - Can be used to create and connect to Codespaces, and access resources available to the account on GitHub.
 * Azure CLI - Does not share the signed-in Visual Studio identity or keychain accounts.
 Browser-based login is not supported but you can authenticate inside the integrated terminal using: `az login --use-device-code`.